Security-Onion-Solutions/securityonion-docs/hunt.rst

 Auto Hunt
 ---------

-The top of the page has a toggle for Auto Hunt which defaults to enabled.
-When enabled, Hunt will automatically submit your query any time you change filters, groupings, or date ranges.
+The top of the page has a toggle for Auto Hunt which defaults to enabled:

 .. image:: https://user-images.githubusercontent.com/1659467/94722720-af05d380-0325-11eb-9139-ce49c3a549cf.png
   :target: https://user-images.githubusercontent.com/1659467/94722720-af05d380-0325-11eb-9139-ce49c3a549cf.png

+When enabled, Hunt will automatically submit your query any time you change filters, groupings, or date ranges.

 Automatic Refresh Interval
 --------------------------

-To the right of the Auto Hunt toggle is the Automatic Refresh Interval setting.
-When enabled, Hunt will automatically refresh your query at the time interval you select.
+To the right of the Auto Hunt toggle is the Automatic Refresh Interval setting:

 .. image:: images/soc-automatic-refresh-interval.png
   :target: _images/soc-automatic-refresh-interval.png

+When enabled, Hunt will automatically refresh your query at the time interval you select.

 Query Bar
 ---------